danielmiessler/SecLists/Discovery/Web-Content/Service-Specific/README.md

 These wordlists are for testing specific web-based services.

+## rstp.txt

+Use for: Fuzzing for RSTP camera paths.

 ## openwrt-luci-enpoints.txt

 Use for: Fuzzing for common filepaths in routers with [OpenWRT](https://openwrt.org/) firmware.